 - Practical step forward

-Journal about these insights, but don't turn it into homework.
-A few quick notes about what resonates can be more valuable than forced pages of analysis.
+Take some time to jot down your thoughts on these insights, but keep it light.
+A few quick notes about what really stands out to you can be way more impactful than pages of forced analysis.

 Seasonal Alignments